-Drug Charges Defense Attorney for Juveniles and Students in Bergen County, New Jersey
+Drug Charges Defense Attorney for Juveniles and Students in Morris County, New Jersey

 New Jersey has enacted extensive laws related to drugs (controlled dangerous substances), drug-related activities (possession, distribution), and specific locations in which drug crime penalties become more severe (in a school zone, near public property).
 In addition, the State criminalizes items that may be used to produce, package, or ingest drugs, all of which are subsumed under the classification “drug paraphernalia.”
 If you are a juvenile, college student, or other young adult charged with possession of drug paraphernalia in New Jersey, the penalties to which you are exposed will depend on whether or not you are technically a minor (under the age of 18).
 While juveniles may face a range of potential consequences imposed at the discretion of a Family Court Judge, adults face prosecution in municipal court and may be subject to heavy fines, a criminal record, and even a jail sentence.
 In either case, the repercussions of being found guilty can be significant.